BeechatNetworkSystemsLtd/kyber-ARM/README.md

 # Kyber-ARM

-This repository contains the reference implementation of the [Kyber](https://www.pq-crystals.org/kyber/) key encapsulation mechanism, Post Quantum Cryptography algorithms for ARM64 arch.
+This repository contains the reference implementation of the [Kyber](https://www.pq-crystals.org/kyber/) key encapsulation mechanism, Post Quantum Cryptography algorithms for the ARM64 architecture.

 ## Build

-For project build you should use a bash script `build.sh` witch use cmake:
+To build the project you should use a bash script `build.sh` for which you should use cmake:
 ```sh
 ./build.sh
 ```